webdigga/slot-picks/src/posts/support.md

    Regular Updates: Keeping your website’s software, plugins, and themes up-to-date to ensure optimal performance and security.
    Content Updates: Assisting with content updates and additions to keep your website current and engaging.
-   Performance Optimization: Continuously monitoring and optimizing your website’s speed and performance.
+   Performance Optimisation: Continuously monitoring and optimising your website’s speed and performance.
 2. ### Security Monitoring

    Security Audits: Conducting regular security audits to identify and address potential vulnerabilities.